 A major moment is when the princess talks to some Jews.
 Unfortunately, they are depicted in an offensive manner.
 Many people have even stated that in the comments.

 The princess’s envision of finding her prince is not what you’d find in tales told today or even 100 years ago.
 Their wedding would contain food that no one would want to eat.
-Then at some point, she’d have give birth to a son, and die right after.
+Then at some point, she’d give birth to a son and die right after.

 Sadly, aside from wanting sons over daughters, women usually perished from childbirth in olden times.
 Sometimes, the babies did, as well.
 But the princess made it sound like something to look forward to.